 What happens when you under or overestimate your income?

-If you underestimate your adjusted gross income for the year and receive more subsidies than you should have, you may have to pay some or all of it back.
+If you underestimate your adjusted gross income for the year and receive more subsidies than you should have, you may have to pay some or all of it back when you file your taxes.
 How much you repay depends on your income.
 If it’s under 400% of the poverty guideline for your family size, you may only have to pay back a portion of it.
 If your income exceeds that amount, you’ll have to repay the entire value of the subsidy.

 If you overestimate your income and get a smaller subsidy than you deserve, the government will retroactively adjust your subsidy when you file your tax return.
 If you don’t have a tax bill, you’ll get the remaining value as part of your tax refund.11